typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 * know how to download the source from Git git clone
 See: https://github.com/TYPO3/TYPO3.CMS
 * know also how to download the source package distribution using wget, curl or direct download
+* know that when using composer mode the Extension Manager can not be used for installing, removing or updating extensions

 --